tdeepakb/KUBERNETES_DEPLOYMENT/README.md

 automatically pods for you.
-In deployment there is rolling update strategy 25% max surge available in deployment so here there is no any downtime in deployment
+In deployment there is rolling update strategy 25% max surge available in deployment so here there is no any downtime in deployment if you will describe deployments then you can see there is written there rolling update strategy this will help alot when your machines use by someone like if someone will delete the pod or replica set then the pod and replica set will automatically get back within a second.pod replica set never get deleted untill unless you do not delete the deployment. as i mentioned above.
+This is advantage of deployment. if you want to scale up and scale down the deployment like you want 5 pod you can scale up easily in this deployment.